Transform — Declaratively reshape data into a new value

 }

-In expression mode, the template is a single expression string:
+In expression mode, the template is a single expression that returns a value directly:

 {{ webhook.body.data.object.customer }}